LoukasPerdikis/Medical_Data/README.md

 ## General Exploration and Analysis

 Specific categories in the data were explored and visualised appropriately.
-Nulls were discovered, alongisde irrelevant or highly correlated columns.
+Nulls were discovered, alongside irrelevant or highly correlated columns.
 This was an important step in the analysis as it helped guide the kind of questions that could be asked and hence, the kind of machine learning problem that could be developed.

 For the in-depth analysis and details on the exploration and analysis, please refer to the notebook (Capstone - Medical Data), specifically Section 3.